cody-hou/cody-hou.github.io/_posts/2023-02-05-blog-portfolio-with-mm.md

 ```

 This gives me enough spacing between posts but you can adjust the em value to your liking.
 I think teaser images add a lot of visual interest to the home page.
 I size my teaser images to 1280 px by 375 px.

+## Linking a Custom Domain

+While [username].github.io is fine, a personal blog wouldn't really be complete without a custom domain.
+I use [Google Domains](https://domains.google/), which are cheap and easy to set up.
+My .com domain costs $12 a year.
+You can get fancy with the endings if you want!
+Once you get your domain, follow [GitHub Pages' documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) on how to set up the domain for your website.

+Using a Google-managed domain is great because it ties well with search engine optimization (SEO) on Google, which is important if you want your website to be found by others.
+Through the [Google Search Console](https://search.google.com/search-console/about) you can easily and quickly obtain an SEO hash which goes under the `google_site_verification` line in `_config.yml`.